12 CBSE NCERT Political Science 7 Regional Aspirations

 What was the code name for the army action carried out by the Government of India in the Golden Temple in June 1984?

-A Operation Desert Storm
+A Operation Black Thunder

 B Operation Blue Star